13o-bbr-bbq/Broken_LLM_Integration_App/README.md

 - Leak Lv.2 (Defense using black list (input/output filters))
   - You can execute the `Prompt Leaking`, enabling them to attempt theft of the `System Template` of Broken Chatbot by malicious prompts (`Prompt Injection`).
 Here, the Broken Chatbot uses a regular expression-based blacklist to check user prompts and responses generated by the LLM, and if an invalid string is found, it can reject the response.
 - Leak Lv.3 (Defense using Prompt Hardener)
   - You can execute the `Prompt Leaking`, enabling them to attempt theft of the `System Template` of Broken Chatbot by malicious prompts (`Prompt Injection`).
-Here, the Broken Chatbot is programmed with a prompt-hardener (https://github.com/cybozu/prompt-hardener) designed to prevent system prompt theft.
+Here, the Broken Chatbot is programmed with a [prompt-hardener](https://github.com/cybozu/prompt-hardener) designed to prevent system prompt theft.
 - Leak Lv.4 (Defense using NeMo-Guardrails)
   - You can execute the `Prompt Leaking`, enabling them to attempt theft of the `System Template` of Broken Chatbot by malicious prompts (`Prompt Injection`).
+Here, the Broken Chatbot is programmed with a [NeMo-Guardrails](https://github.com/NVIDIA/NeMo-Guardrails) designed to prevent system prompt theft.
+- Leak Lv.5 (DeepKeep)
-Here, the Broken Chatbot is programmed with a NeMo-Guardrails(https://github.com/NVIDIA/NeMo-Guardrails) designed to prevent system prompt theft.
+  - You can execute the `Prompt Leaking`, enabling them to attempt theft of the `System Template` of Broken Chatbot by malicious prompts (`Prompt Injection`).
+Here, the Broken Chatbot is programmed with a [DeepKeep](https://www.deepkeep.ai/) designed to prevent system prompt theft.
+- Indirect PI Lv.1
+  - You can execute an `Indirect Prompt Injection`, enabling attackers to embed malicious instructions within Web content.
+These hidden prompts are later processed by LLM, leading it to unintentionally execute unauthorized actions or leak sensitive data such as the System Template.
+  - You must observe the website "[Web Security News](http://localhost:8001/)" to find the secret trigger and launch an attack.
 - SQLi Lv.1 (No Guard)
   - You can execute the `P2SQL Injection`, enabling them to attempt data theft, data tampering and deletion from the 'users' table which Broken Chatbot is connected by malicious prompts (`Prompt Injection`).
 - SQLi Lv.2 (Defense using black list (input/output filters))